Leaderboard

 Popular Content

-Showing content with the highest reputation since 12/22/2017 in Posts
+Showing content with the highest reputation since 12/29/2017 in Posts

-1. Hey lovely ladies of Eugene and Beyond!
+Hey lovely ladies of Eugene and Beyond!
 I really missed having witchy women here this year!
 How do we throw another party!?
 How can I help!?
 Let's gather more, laugh more, toke more!
 We need to build Eugene's circle of amazing cannabis loving women!
 I know there a a bunch out there that have not yet heard about these fun events!
-The more we connect with one another the stronger we become!
+The more we connect with one another the stronger we become!4 points

-3. Been talking to a few folx and wondering if anyone's up for a mini-gathering?
+Been talking to a few folx and wondering if anyone's up for a mini-gathering?
 Im thinking super chill, small group, low key, no pressure, just to meet up and hang out, share some info about weed!
 I'm thinking like...
 Self-care Sunday? or a high happy hour monday? @River Katz has offered to come and do portraits if we do, since they couldn't make it to the Oz event.
 Would most likely take place somewhere laid back in NE/SE portland.
-What do you think?
+What do you think?3 points

 2 points